A plugin is a Set of Extensions

 Sensor or Decorator?

-There are two extensions that enables to save measures: Sensor and Decorator.
+There are two extension points that allow plugins to save measures: Sensor and Decorator.
 A common problem when writing a plugin is to decide which one to use.

 A Sensor is invoked once during the analysis of a project.
-The sensor can invoke a maven plugin, parse a flat file, connect to a web server...
-For example the Cobertura Sensor invokes the Codehaus Cobertura MOJO.
-Then the generated XML file is parsed and used to save the first-level of measures on resources (project, package or class).
+The sensor can parse a flat file, connect to a web server...
+For example the Cobertura Sensor is able to parse the cobertura XML report file generated during execution of your tests and used to save the first-level of measures on resources (project, package or class).

 A sensor can access and save measures on the whole tree of resources.
 Sensor are generally used to add measure at the lowest level of the resource tree.

 Extensions are registered in an IoC container, with constructor injection.
 To communicate with other extensions or with existing components provided by the API, just declare them in the constructor of your extension.
-For example to get references on DatabaseSession or RulesProfile:
+For example to get references on FileSystem or ActiveRules: